Bike maintenance skills

 3

-Ask your pupils how they found the session(s); was it useful and/or enjoyable?
+Pupil feedback on the session, was it helpful, what was learnt or was there any challenges.
 What practical skills did they develop and what else would they like to learn?

 4